-Since Liberty Media took ownership of Formula 1 just over a year ago, across the worlds of social media it was clear a raft of requests from fans towards the new owners pleaded for as plethora of changes.
-While some have taken place within the realms of the fan areas at the race tracks, social media interactions and accessibility around the paddocks, far more is now at stake as time continues to pass us by with the 2021 regulations soon pressing the top of the agenda and the revolution of the sport it represents and will ultimately lead to.
+Since Liberty Media took ownership of Formula 1 just over a year ago, across the worlds of social media it was clear a raft of requests from fans towards the new owners pleaded for a plethora of changes.
+While some have taken place within the realms of the fan areas at the race tracks, social media interactions and accessibility around the paddocks far more is now at stake as time continues to pass us by with the 2021 regulations soon pressing the top of the agenda and the revolution of the sport it represents and will ultimately lead to.

 As the saying goes “Rome wasn’t built in a day” and it couldn’t be more true with what Liberty Media aim to achieve as they attempt to create a racing series themselves.
 Since 2010 I have personally been left wanting more from Formula 1 after witnessing four possible drivers go into the final round in Abu Dhabi all with a chance of being world champion, I asked myself, why can this not happen more often?
 It’s clear Liberty Media are also thinking on that same level and the prayers of many fans might get answered soon.

-Why shouldn’t Formula 1 have the biggest and best teams, but who are also competitive against each other on a similar level?
+Why shouldn’t Formula 1 have the biggest and best teams, but who are also competing against each other on a similar level?
 Having had plenty of discussions with experts over this past year, I have felt there are many that look back on years gone by using glasses with a rose-tinted hue on what is often deemed as the “good old days” which were inherently just as troubled as they are today.
 Despite what it appeared to be like on the surface through the television screens, the same problems still persist today and are amplified by not only a much clearer picture produced by the media but also the ability for fans to communicate on social media.

 While I empathise with the fans in wanting to see change within the sport, we must be patient and support the new management in achieving their goals.